ai/autoprefixer-rails/README.md

 }
 ```

-If you need to specify browsers for your project (by default, it’s
-last 2 versions of each browser, [like Google]), you can save them
+If you need to specify browsers for your project, you can save them
 to `config/autoprefixer.yml`.
 See [browser section] in Autoprefixer docs.

 ```yaml